fraunhoferfokus/Xtensions/README.md

 When using the library in OSGi it is recommended to use package imports since the library may evolve and split into multiple bundles in future releases.

+The following chapters will give an overview over the most important extensions and types provided by the library.
+It does not include all methods.
+Please have a look at the sources or the JavaDocs to explore all possible functionality.

 ### Extensions to Optional

 The static factory Methods for creating `Optional` instances are not really meant to be used as